Holding meetings at different times

 Post-school fun - if you use a school venue, how about meeting immediately after classes as part of their extra-curricular opportunities?

 Try weekends - girls are far more relaxed and much less tired at weekends.
-Units can earn a badge or complete a Go For It! in a day.
+Units can earn a badge in a day.
 Often more volunteers are available if you meet at weekends too.

 Go fortnightly or monthly - try meeting less often and for longer.
 You could try a monthly meeting of three or even six hours at a time.
 Longer meetings allow you to include a wider variety of activities in your programme.